 - Don't mix old and new batteries.
 This may cause them to leak or rupture.

 - Avoid mixing and matching batteries from different manufacturers in the same device.

 - Alkaline batteries such as D, C, AA, AAA and 9-volt can be disposed of in your regular trash.

 - Make sure to prevent any fire risk by taping 9-volt terminals before tossing.

-- NiCad batteries containing lead must be properly recycled to prevent environmental hazards.
+- NiCd batteries containing lead must be properly recycled to prevent environmental hazards.

-- Instead of tossing, consider recycling old batteries by taking them to a local battery recycling drop-off.
+- Consider bringing old batteries to a local battery recycling drop-off.

 It helps to know the right battery that powers your household device.
 Take the guesswork out by becoming familiar with the batteries you use.
 Download The Home Depot Mobile App to find the single-use or rechargeable battery you need.